 How to install VPNs on Chromebook

 Most VPN providers don’t make apps specifically for Chromebook like they do for Windows and Mac.
-Instead, VPNs must be manually configured on Chrome.
-Without the need to consider an app, you should choose a VPN based on speed, number of servers, reliability, and security.
+Instead, VPNs must either be manually configured on Chrome, or you must use a browser extension.
+The latter is certainly the easier option if it’s available.

 - If you haven’t already, sign in to your Chromebook